renalreg/ukrdc-cupid/README.md

 ### Canonical name 1

-**Consolidated Universal Patient Identification**
+**CUPID Universal Patient Identification**

-*Consildated* - Doesn't rely on a separate EMPI database, all matching uses live UKRDC data
+*CUPID* - This is the name of the application, and the application does some recursion

 *Universal* - Matches across both systems within and between hospitals and feeds

 *Patient Identification* - Handles matching files to records, and grouping records into patients

-### Canonical name 1
+### Canonical name 2

-**CUPID Universal Patient Identification**
+**Consolidated Universal Patient Identification**

-*CUPID* - This is the name of the application, and the application does some recursion
+*Consildated* - Doesn't rely on a separate EMPI database, all matching uses live UKRDC data

 *Universal* - Matches across both systems within and between hospitals and feeds